Liberal Party (UK): Gladstone era

-For the next thirty years Gladstone and Liberalism were synonymous.
+For the next 30 years, Gladstone and Liberalism were synonymous.
 William Gladstone served as prime minister four times (1868–74, 1880–85, 1886, and 1892–94).
 His financial policies, based on the notion of balanced budgets, low taxes and laissez-faire, were suited to a developing capitalist society, but they could not respond effectively as economic and social conditions changed.
 Called the "Grand Old Man" later in life, Gladstone was always a dynamic popular orator who appealed strongly to the working class and to the lower middle class.
 Deeply religious, Gladstone brought a new moral tone to politics, with his evangelical sensibility and his opposition to aristocracy.
 His moralism often angered his upper-class opponents (including Queen Victoria), and his heavy-handed control split the Liberal Party.

 In foreign policy, Gladstone was in general against foreign entanglements, but he did not resist the realities of imperialism.
 For example, he ordered the occupation of Egypt by British forces in the 1882 Anglo-Egyptian War.
 His goal was to create a European order based on co-operation rather than conflict and on mutual trust instead of rivalry and suspicion; the rule of law was to supplant the reign of force and self-interest.
 This Gladstonian concept of a harmonious Concert of Europe was opposed to and ultimately defeated by a Bismarckian system of manipulated alliances and antagonisms.

 As prime minister from 1868 to 1874, Gladstone headed a Liberal Party which was a coalition of Peelites like himself, Whigs and Radicals.
 He was now a spokesman for "peace, economy and reform".
-One major achievement was the Elementary Education Act of 1870, which provided England with an adequate system of elementary schools for the first time.
+One major achievement was the Elementary Education Act 1870 (33 & 34 Vict. c.
+75), which provided England with an adequate system of elementary schools for the first time.
 He also secured the abolition of the purchase of commissions in the British Army and of religious tests for admission to Oxford and Cambridge; the introduction of the secret ballot in elections; the legalization of trade unions; and the reorganization of the judiciary in the Judicature Act.

 Regarding Ireland, the major Liberal achievements were land reform, where he ended centuries of landlord oppression, and the disestablishment of the (Anglican) Church of Ireland through the Irish Church Act 1869.

-In the 1874 general election Gladstone was defeated by the Conservatives under Benjamin Disraeli during a sharp economic recession.
+In the 1874 general election, Gladstone was defeated by the Conservatives under Benjamin Disraeli during a sharp economic recession.
 He formally resigned as Liberal leader and was succeeded by the Marquess of Hartington, but he soon changed his mind and returned to active politics.
 He strongly disagreed with Disraeli's pro-Ottoman foreign policy and in 1880 he conducted the first outdoor mass-election campaign in Britain, known as the Midlothian campaign.
 The Liberals won a large majority in the 1880 election.
 Hartington ceded his place and Gladstone resumed office.